Use the map and join the movement

-AoCAN is the NZ node of Climate Action Network - a global network active across more than 130 countries driving collective action on the climate crisis, and to achieve social and racial justice.
+AoCAN is the Aotearoa New Zealand node of Climate Action Network - a global network active across more than 130 countries driving collective action on the climate crisis, and to achieve social and racial justice.
 They connect organisations who share their vision of a safe, just climate future and provide a space for collaboration, communication and cooperation within the NZ climate movement.

 School students aged 8-18 are united by their concern about the impact of climate change on their futures.
 They strike from school to demonstrate the vulnerability of young people to politicians.